timothymarriott/PlaneGame/ReadMe.md

 # 1942 REMAKE
-This is a remake of the 1984 arcade game by Capcom: 1942.
+This is a remake of the 1984 arcade game by Capcom: 1942.\
 It is a vertically scrolling shooter.

 ## How To Run
-If the available build works on your Mac just open that.
+If the available build works on your Mac just open that.\
+When Opening a build it takes some time for the window to appear.
+If you didnt instantly get an error it should open.
 Otherwise, Clone the repository and in the root directory run.
 ```bash
 python3 PlaneGame.py